mui/mui-x/docs/data/migration/migration-tree-view-v6/migration-tree-view-v6.md

 :::info
-If you were using the `onNodeToggle` prop to react to the expansion or collapse of a specific item, you can use the new `onItemExpansionToggle` prop which is called whenever a item is expanded or collapsed with its id and expansion status
+If you were using the `onNodeToggle` prop to react to the expansion or collapse of a specific item, you can use the new `onItemExpansionToggle` prop which is called whenever an item is expanded or collapsed with its id and expansion status

 ```tsx
 // It is also available on the deprecated `TreeView` component